Tuwaiq-Data-Science-Bootcamp-V3/Capstone-Proposal/README.md

 ### Will it raise my blood sugar?

-An object detection model where you show breads/nuts and the model will inform the user wether it will raise ypur blood sugar or not.
+An object detection model where you show breads/nuts and the model will inform the user wether it will raise your blood sugar or not.

 ###  Matching Clothes.
 An object detection model to help people with color blindness whether their outfits are matching or not.